 Slick Rock Falls is a 35-foot waterfall in Pisgah National Forest that cascades across an overhanging cliff.
 It's most impressive after some good rains.
 During dry periods it reduces to a trickle.
 On a hot day, it's refreshing to stand underneath or walk behind (be very careful of the slick rocks).
 In winter, find great ice formations.
 Slick Rock is easy to find, and it's a short walk from the parking area.

-The falls is named for the slick rocks at the top and bottom of the falls.
+The falls are named for the slick rocks at the top and bottom of the falls.
 Before becoming a part of the Pisgah National Forest, a cattle trail crossed Slick Rock Creek near the top of the falls, and occasionally, a stray animal would be carried over the falls.
 The Slick Rock Falls Trail (about 3/4 mile) starts here - a popular route for rock climbers going to the South Face of Looking Glass Rock.

 There are many other great hikes and waterfalls nearby.
 If you like driving through the forest (car hiking!), continue on one-laned, unpaved FR475B for four miles to see two waterfalls on Log Hollow Branch.
 Then drive for another 1.5 miles to reach US 276 again.
-Turn right on US 276 to drive by Looking Glass Falls, Sliding Rock and return to Brevard.
+Turn right on US 276 to drive by Looking Glass Falls, Sliding Rock, and return to Brevard.
 Turn left on US 276 to reach the Blue Ridge Parkway.

 This is a great waterfall to see in the winter since the low flow of water creates amazing ice formations.
 However, the road often closes due to severe winter weather.
 If it's closed, you'll have to hike the final 1.1 miles.